 After all, participants are islanders who live out of the oceans and strive to keep them clean from manmade pollution.
-The Island Games, with twenty-four islands taking part, are not just about sports and competition, Linda points out, but also about friendship and culture.
+The Island Games, with twenty-four islands taking part, are not just about sports and competition, Linda points out, but also about friendship and culture, and New Casinos games.

 “Every island in attendance will bring water from their shores and pour it in the ceremonial fountain.
 All waters blended in one will circulate in it until the closing ceremony, when a sample will be handed to Guernsey, the 2021 host,” Linda says.
 “Our fountain will feature as a centrepiece the statue of our mascot: a dolphin, made with recycled plastic and material.”

 More culture surrounding the Games is scheduled for early July, with a special edition of Calentita night on the 5th, the eve of the Games’ official opening, followed by an exhibition of memorabilia, medals and newspaper snippets about Gibraltar’s participation in the Games.
 All wrapped up by a week-long art residency, encouraging islander artists to work together at cutting-edge multidisciplinary projects spanning from performing to fine arts and literature.

 “Minister Dr John Cortes is hosting a seminar for the Islands’ politicians before the games to discuss environmental issues,” Linda reveals.
 Furthermore, commemorative stamps and coins are being minted, as a collectable souvenir, and to circulate well after the Games are over.